 This model applies to businesses that have many competitors with similar products or services.
 If your product market is highly saturated and competitive, the goal is to outshine your competitors by meeting customers at every stage of their journey.

 Increase visibility for your business during the awareness stage through Search Engine Optimization.
 Show them how your product or service will benefit them and give them the resources they need to weigh you against your competitors, like customer reviews and testimonials, free trials, discounts for bulk purchases.
 Lastly, and provide excellent after-sales support to show them that you care about their business even if they make a return.

-Black Box Model
+2. Black Box Model of Consumer Behavior